- While moving can be a positive experience for a family, it often has some negative implications for the children

 Healthy child development is best supported by security and stability across different domains in the child’s life.
 Key components of that stability include housing, parenting, family dynamics, neighborhood factors, peer influences, and school development.
 Children with unstable housing often have fewer high-quality relationships, lower life satisfaction, and a lower sense of personal well-being.

 “Moving house can be a hugely stressful experience for the parents and the family as a whole as it can be associated with change in social environment,” said Foteini Tseliou, lead author of the study.
 “Parents need to be aware that such a change can be even more stressful for children as they may be more sensitive and less resilient.”

-But what can you do to make the transition to a new town, city, state, or even country that much smoother for your child?
+But what can you do to make the transition to a new town, city, state, or even country easier when you’re moving with kids?